CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 - Record items (metadata-only) can optionally add an external link that will appear as a clickable link on the item's page.
     - Example value for an external link for a "record" item type: `https://www.doi.org/10.1577/M02-113`
 - *Tip:* check [Get List of Filenames]({{ '/docs/extras/utilities/#get-list-of-filenames' | relative_url }}) for quick methods to fill in the filename field!

+{:.alert .alert-red}
+**Note**: Are you using SHEETS to prototype a site?
+Your objects' filenames *must* be full URLs to files hosted externally to your project!

 ### title: